cryobry/installjrmc/README.md

     Installs the latest version of JRiver Media Center from the repository.

-*   `installJRMC --service mediaserver`
+*   `installJRMC --install-repo --service jriver-mediaserver`

     Installs JRiver Media Center from the repository and starts/enables the mediaserver service.

 *   `installJRMC --install-rpmbuild --restorefile /path/to/license.mjr --mcversion 26.0.56`

-     Builds JRiver Media Center version 26.0.56 RPM from the source DEB, installs it, and activates it using the specified .mjr license file (Fedora/CentOS only).
+    Builds JRiver Media Center version 26.0.56 RPM from the source DEB, installs it (RPM distros only), and activates it using the specified .mjr license file.

 *   `installJRMC --createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

      Builds the RPM, moves it to the webroot, and runs createrepo as `www-user`.

-*   `installJRMC --service createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`
+*   `installJRMC --service jriver-createrepo --createrepo-webroot /srv/jriver/repo --createrepo-user www-user`

-    Installs the jriver-createrepo timer and service to build the RPM, move it to the webroot, and run createrepo as `www-user`.
+    Installs the jriver-createrepo timer and service to build the RPM, move it to the webroot, and runs createrepo as `www-user`.

-*   `installJRMC --service x11vnc --service mediacenter --vncpass "letmein"`
+*   `installJRMC --install-repo --service jriver-x11vnc --service jriver-mediacenter --vncpass "letmein"`

-    Installs services to share the existing local desktop via VNC and automatically run Media Center
+    Installs services to share the existing local desktop via VNC and automatically run Media Center.

-*   `installJRMC --service mediacenter-vncserver --vncpass "letmein"`
+*   `installJRMC --install-repo --service jriver-vnc-mediacenter`

-    Installs a service that starts a vncserver containing Media Center
+    Installs a service that starts a vncserver containing Media Center.

 *   `installJRMC --uninstall`

     Uninstalls JRiver Media Center and its associated services and firewall rules.
 This will **not** remove your media library and database in case you want to reinstall.

+### Donations
+Did you find `installJRMC` useful?
+[Buy me a coffee!](https://paypal.me/bryanroessler?locale.x=en_US)